AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

   This means that the commands get applied during query execution, in the same way as URL parameters on GET requests for those images.
 -->

-This allows you to dynamically create image renditions for JSON delivery.
-This avoids having to manually create and store those renditions in the repository.
+This allows you to dynamically create image renditions for JSON delivery, which avoids having to manually create and store those renditions in the repository.

 The solution in GraphQL means you can: